chrisgrieser/nvim-tinygit/README.md

 open a popup with a diff view of the changes.

-If the config `history.autoUnshallowIfNeeded` is set to `true`, will also automatically un-shallow the repo if needed.
+If the config `history.autoUnshallowIfNeeded` is set to `true`, will also automatically unshallow the repo if needed.

 ```lua
 require("tinygit").fileHistory()